 ESHS Extension Program

-Below is the link for the online registration form for Endeavour’s Extension Class test for those entering Year 7 in 2020.
-The test will be held on Tuesday 26th March from 9:30am to 11am.
-Students are to wear their primary school uniforms.
-All stationary, including pens and pencils, will be provided by the school.
+Below is the link for the online registration form for Endeavour’s Extension Class test for those entering Year 7 in 2021.
+The test will be held on Tuesday 24th March at 9:30am.
+Students are to bring a pencil case and wear their primary school uniforms.

 The opportunities for extension in the secondary school are many and varied.
 Endeavour’s commitment to student extension and acceleration is inherent in the programming within each KLA, where attention to the higher levels of Bloom’s taxonomy is a priority.